Severe Weather Statement issued for Champaign, Douglas by NWS - NewsBreak

 Severe Weather Statement issued for Champaign, Douglas by NWS

-Effective: 2021-10-11 18:31:00 CDT Expires: 2021-10-11 18:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 900 PM CDT for east central Illinois.
+Effective: 2021-10-11 18:13:00 CDT Expires: 2021-10-11 18:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 900 PM CDT for east central Illinois.
 Remain alert for a possible tornado!
 Tornadoes can develop quickly from severe thunderstorms.
 If you spot a tornado go at once into the basement or small central room in a sturdy structure.
 For your protection move to an interior room on the lowest floor of a building.
-Target Area: Champaign; Douglas A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 645 PM CDT FOR CHAMPAIGN AND NORTHERN DOUGLAS COUNTIES At 631 PM CDT, severe thunderstorms were located along a line extending from 6 miles northwest of Rantoul to Savoy to near Pesotum, moving northeast at 40 mph.
+Target Area: Champaign; Douglas A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 645 PM CDT FOR CHAMPAIGN AND NORTHERN DOUGLAS COUNTIES At 612 PM CDT, severe thunderstorms were located along a line extending from 7 miles south of Forrest to near Fisher to near Bondville, moving northeast at 45 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Champaign, Rantoul, Urbana, Savoy, St. Joseph, Tolono, Villa Grove, Philo, Sidney, Thomasboro, Gifford, Pesotum, Broadlands, Sadorus, Ludlow, Royal, Longview, Dewey, Flatville and Willard Airport.
+Locations impacted include Thomasboro, Rantoul and Gifford.
 This includes the following highways Interstate 57 between mile markers 215 and 257.
-Interstate 74 between mile markers 178 and 196.
+Interstate 72 between mile markers 175 and 182.
+Interstate 74 between mile markers 170 and 196.
 TORNADO...POSSIBLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0